Menu Search

 2. improved type 2 diabetes management

 Besides taking doctor prescribed medications, adopting a healthy lifestyle is the number one way to ease the toll diabetes can take.
 Important both for the near 80 million Americans who have pre-diabetes and the almost 26 million who currently have it, eating a highly nutritious diet, increasing physical activity levels and maintaining a healthy weight is key to preventing and managing diabetes mellitus.
-When it comes to preventing some of the many complications that can arise from diabetes, research points to alpha R-lipoic acid as an essential diabetic health aid.
+When it comes to preventing some of the many complications that can arise from diabetes, research points to alpha lipoic acid as an essential diabetic health aid.

 Alpha Lipoic Acid and Diabetes